alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

 Use this page to specify a virtual hard disk for the virtual machine.

-There are many ways in which Oracle VM VirtualBox can provide hard disk space to a VM, see Chapter 5, Virtual Storage.
+There are many ways in which Oracle VM VirtualBox can provide hard disk space to a VM.
 The most common way is to use a large image file on your physical hard disk, whose contents Oracle VM VirtualBox presents to your VM as if it were a complete hard disk.
 This file then represents an entire hard disk, so you can even copy it to another host and use it with another Oracle VM VirtualBox installation.

 The following fields are available on this wizard page: